 Using store-bought cookie dough to make Christmas cookies isn't cheating if you add a personal touch.
 Take premade sugar cookie dough and let it soften.
 Then, sprinkle in any flavor you're craving: cinnamon, orange zest, almond extract, vanilla extract, nuts, pure peppermint extract, white chocolate chips, butterscotch chips.
 Your guests will never know the difference.
 Here are 12 common baking mistakes you might not know you're making.

 Dip everything in chocolate

 The easiest way to take an ordinary cookie and make it instantly more appealing?
 Dip it in chocolate.
-This hack works with any type of cookie you make because, well, it’s chocolate.
+This hack works with any type of cookie you make because, well, it's chocolate.
 Add a dash of peppermint extract to give your dip a hint of Christmas.
 Wondering if you can really get sick from cookie dough?
 Here's the real answer.

 Tackle two recipes with one dough

 Cousin Nancy wants cookies; Aunt Lorraine wants pie, but you certainly don’t have time to make both.
 Making pie crust takes a lot of time and patience, so store-bought cookie dough can be swapped in for an easier alternative.
 Simply press the softened dough into a pie dish, bake it, then add your favorite no-bake fillings like cream or fruit.
 When you're done with the sweet stuff, make one of these recipes for delicious appetizers for Christmas.